kerimhudson/caddy-cloudflare/README.md

-# Caddy with Cloudflare Plugin
+# Caddy with Cloudflare Module

-Caddy with integrated support for Cloudflare DNS-01 ACME verification challenges.
+Caddy with integrated support for Cloudflare verification challenges via the Cloudflare module.

 ### Currently available images